sthagen/oasis-open-openc2-yuuki/README.md

 After an Actuator is initialized, functions that correspond to Commands that the Actuator supports can also be added to it.
 These functions should have an `OpenC2CmdFields` object as their only parameter and return an `OpenC2RspFields` object.

 The `pair` decorator is used to indicate to the Actuator which Command a function is intended to support.
+Pairs consist of an action and a target the actuator will read from the OpenC2 Command, as well as logic for what actions to perform and OpenC2 Response to generate.

 ```python
 from oc2_arch import OpenC2CmdFields, OpenC2RspFields, StatusCode